kprosise/ff-docs/README.md

 When you make changes, they will generally be reflected live.
 Any Error messages will be displayed within the browser as well as the console.

-To see how the site will look when deployed however, you must build it first, generating the html for the static site.
+To see exactly how the site will look when deployed however, you must build it first, generating the html for the static site.

 Configuration is done in `docusaurus.config.js`.
 See comments in file for details.